 Implementation Recommendations:

-- Assess security requirements against platform certifications
+- Assess security requirements against platform attestations and governance controls

 - Evaluate deployment complexity versus technical capabilities